 Hair Styling Mousse

-A hair styling mousse improves curl texture and definition by ensuring your curls clump together nicely to reduce the appearance of frizzy roots.
+A hair styling mousse improves curl texture and definition by ensuring your curls clump together nicely.

 It helps emphasize a more uniform curl pattern when your curls look like they are having a texture crisis.